nail-e/ib-blog/index.md

 #
 layout: home
 ---
-Hello!
+Hello and Welcome!
 Welcome to this cool site made by Elian as a landing page.

-Have fun!
+## Recent Blog Posts